- How is testicular cancer treated?

 Possible side effects

-Chemo drugs work by attacking cells that are dividing quickly, which is why they work against cancer cells.
-But other cells in the body, such as those in the bone marrow, the lining of the mouth and intestines, and the hair follicles, also divide quickly.
+Chemo drugs attack cells that are dividing quickly, which is why they work against cancer cells.
+But other cells in the body, such as those in the bone marrow (where new blood cells are made), the lining of the mouth and intestines, and the hair follicles, also divide quickly.
 These cells are also likely to be affected by chemo, which can lead to certain side effects.

 The side effects of chemo depend on the type and dose of drugs used and how long they are given.
 These side effects can include: